-Interferry has established an industry consortium with HSC manufacturers Austal and Incat, and classification society DNV GL.
-The group has commissioned a study in which Seaspeed Marine Consulting has reviewed the HSC Code and identified any implications of removing or adjusting the current minimum speed requirement.
+Interferry believes that engine power should not be regulated unless justified for safety considerations.
+In 2019 the association established an industry consortium with HSC manufacturers Austal and Incat, and classification society DNV.
+A study commissioned from Seaspeed Marine Consulting reviewed the HSC Code and identified any implications of removing or adjusting the current minimum speed requirement.

 The plan was to submit a speed revision proposal to the IMO during 2020, but the pandemic has caused all new issues to be deferred until 2022.
 Regardless of the IMO’s general scheduling of revisions, we could anyway not expect our proposal to enter into force until the next SOLAS revision in 2028, although individual Flag States would likely issue exceptions far sooner if the ongoing IMO work indicated support.

 In addition to the speed issue, the IMO’s Carbon Intensity Indicator (CII) initiative is a particular concern for HSC.
 Following the Marine Environment Protection Committee meeting last June (MEPC 76), a correspondence group including Interferry was set up to consider various outstanding details on GHG emissions by the end of August – not least how to ensure a fair CII dataset for HSC.
 The current formulae severely disadvantage HSC because there is no distinction between them and conventional ro-pax vessels.
 Interferry is asking the IMO to separate the sub-segments so that each is treated fairly.

 Defining the efficiency of ferries is already highly complex due to their diversity, and mixing up two distinctly different ship types makes fair treatment impossible.
 HSC are typically less energy efficient than conventional ro-pax if transporting trailers and cars.
 However, if efficiency is measured as fuel consumed per passenger per mile – as in aviation – HSC is on par with conventional ro-pax.